 Historical Monuments in India: Chhatrapati Shivaji Terminus

 Chhatrapati Shivaji Terminus in Mumbai was designed by a British Architect – F. W. Stevens based on Medieval Italian structures.
 It took more than 10 years (1878 – 1888) to finish the construction work of Chhatrapati Shivaji Terminus.
 The Mumbai terminus was named after the great king of India –Chhatrapati Shivaji who strived for Hindavi Swarajya (Hindu Kingdom).
-The Chhatrapati Shivaji Terminus in Bombay has a stone dome, pointed arches, traditional Indian structures ground pattern, turrets and others.
+The Chhatrapati Shivaji Terminus in Bombay has a stone dome, pointed arches, traditional Indian structures ground patterns, turrets, and others.